GoldenbergLab/r-project-template/README.md

 This template will:

-1. download all experiment data from AWS
+1. Download all experiment data from AWS
-2. serve as a skeleton for how to format `R` code analyses
+2. Demonstrate how to format `R` code analyses

 ### Things you need: